silverstripe/silverstripe-framework/docs/en/topics/testing/index.md

 **Assertion:** A predicate statement that must be true when a test runs.

+**Behat:** A behaviour-driven testing library used with SilverStripe as a higher-level alternative to the `FunctionalTest` API, see [http://behat.org](http://behat.org).

 **Test Case:** The atomic class type in most unit test frameworks.
 New unit tests are created by inheriting from the base test case.